Consumer Medicine Information

 Keep your tablets in a cool dry place where the temperature stays below 25°C.

-Heat and dampness can destroy some medicines.
+Do not leave it in the car.
+Heat and damp can destroy some medicines.

-Each pack contains 10 or 14 tablets.
+Each pack contains 14 tablets.

-The active ingredient in Ciprol is ciprofloxacin (as ciprofloxacin hydrochloride):
+The active ingredient in CIPROL is ciprofloxacin (as ciprofloxacin hydrochloride):

 The tablets also contain: